jundalisay/superb/content/en/research/mohammad/quran/sura-040a.md

-40. FORGIVER (Ghafir)
+---
+title: "FORGIVER (Ghafir)"
+heading: "Chapter 40 of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

 <!-- 1.
 Ha, Meem.
 The sending down of the Scripture is from
-Allah the Almighty, the Omniscient.
-3. Forgiver of sins, Accepter of repentance, Se- vere in punishment, Bountiful in bounty.
+Allah the Almighty, the Omniscient.{{< s v="3" >}}  Forgiver of sins, Accepter of repentance, Se- vere in punishment, Bountiful in bounty.
 There is no god but He.
 To Him is the ulti- mate return.

-4. None argues against Allah’s revelations ex- cept those who disbelieve.
+{{< s v="4" >}}  None argues against Allah’s revelations ex- cept those who disbelieve.
 So do not be im- pressed by their activities in the land. -->

-5. Before them the people of Noah rejected the truth, as did the confederates after them.
+{{< s v="5" >}}  Before them the people of Noah rejected the truth, as did the confederates after them.
 Every community plotted against their messenger, to capture him.
 And they argued with falsehood, to defeat with it the truth.
 But I seized them.
 What a punishment it was!